pudly/schmopera-hugo/content/articles/why-we-must-keep-on-keepin-on.md

 ---
-title: Why we must keep on keepin' on
+title: "Why we must keep on keepin&#039; on"
 ---

 Hi, readers.
 Jenna here.